zokradonh/kopano-docker/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.
 Please don't post screenshots text blocks such as logfiles or general console output.

 **Additional context**
 Add any other context about the problem here.
+Please check the [troubleshooting section](https://github.com/zokradonh/kopano-docker#troubleshooting) of the readme for additional details.